 How you can reduce your annual salary as an employee:

 You can reduce your salary through part-time work, or a sabbatical.
-You will need to regulate your income that way that by the end of 12 months you fall under the threshold of 64,350 EUR.
+You will need to regulate your income that way so that by the end of 12 months, you fall under the threshold of 66,600 EUR (2023).
 For example, you can work some months part-time.

 Moreover, in Germany, you can you so-called bridge part-time to jump back to public insurance.
 The law, which came into force on January 1, 2019, allows employees to reduce their working hours for a certain period and then return to their original schedule.